 |

-The author is unknown, but due to peculiarities of the language (see example here) it is assumed that the text is based on a Middle Dutch model.
+The author is unknown, but due to peculiarities of the language (see example in the footnote on this page) it is assumed that the text is based on a Middle Dutch model.
 The number of dancers and certain lines show that the text - like most other dances of death - ultimately goes back to the dance of death in Cimetière des Innocents in Paris.

 After a couple of centuries with repairs and maintenance it finally became necessary, in 1701, to replace the painting.
 The paiting was copied very carefully - but at the same time some deliberate changes were introduced, which we'll examine on the page about the painter Anton Wortmann.